MacKals/Node/README.md

 ## Sensor addresses
 Each sensor will need an associated address that is unique for each node.
-The SDI-12 protocol requires unique char addresses.
-Analog and digital sensors will get addresses based on the terminal block they are connected to (see silkscreen next to relevant terminals).
+The SDI-12 protocol requires unique char addresses for devices on the same bus.
+Due to the requirenments for manually changing addresses, and as this interferes with the header pin based addressing scheme, each header has a separate bus.
+All sensors will get addresses based on the terminal block they are connected to (see silkscreen next to relevant terminals).

 Supported communication protocols
 - SDI-12 (6 headers)